collingeorge/gbm-hybrid-mrna-framework/README.md

 ## Intended Use

 This repository supports:

 * Scholarly review of GBM immunotherapy barriers
 * Discussion of translational oncology concepts
 * Educational review of mechanism-based therapeutic reasoning

+The repository is intended for scholarly communication and educational review only.
 It is not intended for patient care, clinical decision-making, or protocol development.

 ---